LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/word-grid-stretch/README.md

 ```
 $ ./wordgridsequel
-Gimme a word and a stretch factor: Hello 3
+Gimme a word and a stretch factor: Hello Chees 3

+You started with this word grid:
+Hello
+Chees

+Now you have this:
 HHHeeellllllooo
 HHHeeellllllooo
 HHHeeellllllooo
+CCChhheeeeeesss
+CCChhheeeeeesss
+CCChhheeeeeesss
 ```